teanijarv/teanijarv.github.io/_posts/2024-01-13-2024-start-of-doctoral-studies.md

 With the first half of the year, I was living and working in Australia and I definitely felt the most active and healthy I have ever been in my life (constant sunshine works wonders).
 During my long holiday, I got rid of all my responsibilities for a while and it was necessary for my mental health to completely do a factory reset to my brain and actually crave for routine and work towards the end of June.
 And then I moved to Lund, Sweden which is a cute little university town with population around 100k - perfect for not having too many distractions, but not being bored in case I wanted to go out as well.

 This might diverge from the focus of my annual blog post, but I just feel I need to mention how crazily fast the world is changing technology-wise.
 The start of generative AI boom has really taken off in sometimes a bit scary notes, but I stay positive that these new tools need to be used.
-I feel I am already quite dependent on this new tools and I think that it is natural - just like we have been relying on search engines for the past decade for gathering information from the Internet, I reckon this is the next important step towards an upgrade in our extended brain.
+I feel I am already quite dependent on this new tools and I think that it is natural - just like we have been relying on search engines for the past decade for gathering information from the internet, I reckon this is the next important step towards an upgrade of our extended brain.

 I'm back in a good work routine, but I've found it challenging to maintain an active lifestyle and healthy diet, so I have some of the most common new year's resolutions this year - do more workouts and improve my diet because I know I am capable of doing that and being much more happy with myself as my time in Australia proved me.